Red-hot Flames take down Wild again 5-1 for 12th win in 13

 Minnesota pulled Talbot with five minutes remaining.
 Backlund added an empty-netter with 2:30 to play.

+“It’s good to find ways to regroup and beat a good team twice,” Lindholm said.
+“It’s a very good team, so it’s fun.”

+The Flames have scored four or more goals nine times in the last 12 games.

-NOTES: Wild D Jared Spurgeon played in his 743rd game, tying the team record for a defenseman.
+NOTES: Spurgeon played in his 743rd game, tying the team record for a defenseman.
 He trails only Mikko Koivu (1,028) for most career games in a Wild sweater. … Mangiapane has scored in 17 road games this season, an NHL best.
 He has 21 goals on the road.

 UP NEXT